 Whether you need a long- or short-term business loan, there is likely a financing option out there that suits your business.
 Conventional business loans tend to have longer repayment terms and lower interest rates, while short-term loans often come with higher interest rates.

 It also depends on your financing partner.
 Conventional lenders like banks and credit unions, for example, will likely have different types of business loans available than private lenders, who are generally more flexible but also more expensive.

 “The term of a business loan is usually matched to the underlying reason for it,” Fuschino said.
 “If a business needs to buy a new warehouse, the term of the loan could be five to 15 years.
 If the business needs to buy extra inventory to be sold during the next season, the lender may only allow a three- to six-month term.”

 Some business loans have even longer repayment terms, stretching to 25 or 30 years, much like a home mortgage.
 Before committing to a long-term loan, you should have a plan in place to meet the monthly payments.
 A loan is a big commitment; while the funding might be necessary to grow your business successfully, it should never be taken lightly.

-Many entrepreneurs wonder if loan repayments are tax-deductible.
-For many small business owners, loan payments feel like a business expense.
-While you can deduct interest payments from your taxes (interest is, after all, the cost of borrowed money,) the principal value of the loan is not deductible.
+Many entrepreneurs wonder if loan repayments are tax deductible.
+For small business owners, loan payments may feel like a business expense.
+While you can deduct interest payments from your taxes (interest is, after all, the cost of borrowed money), the principal value of the loan is not deductible.

 “The interest paid on the loan is usually considered an accounting expense,” Fuschino said.
 “It is usually a tax-deductible expense as well, but be sure to discuss this with your accountant [or] tax preparer.
 Principal payments are a cash outflow but not considered an accounting or tax expense.”